vuejs/v2.vuejs.org/src/v2/guide/custom-directive.md

 });
 ```

-This would tack the element with fixed positioning 200px from the top of the page.
+This would tack the element 200px from the top of the page.
 But what happens if we run into a scenario when we need to tack the element from the left, instead of the top?
-Here's where a dynamic argument that you could update per component instance would come in very handy:
+Here's where a dynamic argument that can be updated per component instance comes in very handy:

 ```html